 Here are some telltale signs:

-- Horse has difficulty walking, falling, resistant to get up.
+• Horse has difficulty walking, falls, resistant to getting up.

 Training often starts young.
 In the padded ranks, yearlings are fitted with a colt "package" - a pad, wedge pad and a keg shoe - to get them used to the shoes, or to compete in conformation classes.

 Horses are often under saddle before the age of two, years before their bodies have completely formed, before vulnerable bones have fused and before young minds have developed.